-I am not even speaking about spending when bored, spending to entertainment or uplift a bad mood.
+I am not even speaking about spending when bored, spending on entertainment, or uplift a bad mood.
 The indiscriminate spending I am referring to is the automated deduction type.

 I was constantly hearing about people looking to cut expenses and found all types of automated deductions occurring from their credit card accounts for years without notice.

 The deductions were right there in their statements but they never acknowledged them.
 Many of them were free trials that turned paid and never ended.

 Many were newsletters and services they no longer used but still paid for.
 The Coronavirus Pandemic shutdown made it almost impossible to spend money on anything but necessities we survived.

 Some of us even saved money and changed our behaviors for the better.
 What lessons will you learn about consumerism and your finances due to the Coronavirus Pandemic?

 We need to treat the Coronavirus Pandemic as if it were an invader from another planet waging war on the human species.
 Human beings are so arrogant and could never believe we could lose this battle.

-Like an invader for another planet, this virus does not care about race, culture, religion, your profession, or how much money you have in the bank.
+Like an invader for another planet, this virus does not care about race, culture, religion, v profession, or how much money you have in the bank.
 It is in it to win it.

 Viruses work together.
 They don’t screw each other over for a high percentage of the spoils.
 They have focus and purpose and unyielding determination.

 Unlike human beings that find the smallest reason to be divided.
 Human beings are divided on, race, culture, religion, region, wealth, and station in life.

 No group could ever hope to defeat such a well-organized and focus opponent like the Coronavirus.
 Human beings are only as strong as our weakest link.